-A collaboration between the National Wildlife Federation, CT Forest and Parks Association, and the LEGO® Community Fund U.S.
+A collaboration between the National Wildlife Federation, Springfield Public Schools, the Connecticut Forest and Park Association, and the LEGO® Community Fund U.S.

-Under this program, NWF and CFPA have also recruited and trained a cadre of NWF Habitat Steward volunteers to help support the schools in the development and maintenance of their gardens, as well as the use of the gardens as outdoor classrooms.
-These volunteers participated in 24 hours of training held over 4 different sessions.
-The LEGO Community Fund U.S. will also support the program with a number of employee based volunteers who will work with the schools in the fall and engage with students through hands-on based activities and garden related programming.
+The LEGO Community Fund U.S. will also support the program with a number of employee based volunteers who will work with the schools in the fall and engage with students through hands-on activities and garden related programming.

 Tell your members of Congress to save America's vulnerable wildlife by supporting the Recovering America's Wildlife Act.Read More

 Residents are taking the first steps toward recovery for people and wildlife, following the devastating hurricanes that struck the Caribbean last fall.Read More

 Take stunning wildlife photos without disturbing your subject.Read More